Canada Graduate Scholarships — Doctoral program

 San Francisco Declaration on Research Assessment

 In 2019, NSERC, CIHR and SSHRC, along with other Canadian research funding agencies, signed the San Francisco Declaration on Research Assessment (DORA).
 The agencies are committed to meaningful assessment of excellence in research funding and to ensuring that a wide range of research results and outcomes are considered and valued as part of the assessment process.
-They will continue work to ensure that their strategies, policies and guidance align with DORA.
+They will continue to work to ensure that their strategies, policies and guidance align with DORA.

 Notification of results